vegaprotocol/vegawallet/README.md

 ### I don't know how to set up a Vega Wallet...

-If you want to know more about how to create and use a Vega Wallet, refer to the page ["Create a Vega Wallet"][vega-documentation-website-getting-started].
+If you want to know more about how to create and use a Vega Wallet, refer to the page ["Create a Vega Wallet"][vega-documentation-website-create-wallet].

 ### I want to use the latest stable version...

-If you want to use a stable version, refer to ["Getting started with Vega Wallet"][vega-documentation-website-getting-started].
+If you want to use a stable version, refer to ["Create a Vega Wallet"][vega-documentation-website-create-wallet].

 ### Should I use the documentation in this repository?